lazirijs/fromhearts/README.md

 **unfortunately, I formatted my PC before I push the code on GitHub, i don't know that i can't get the project code from firebase.**

-Sign up for an account [here](fromhearts.web.app/login).
+Sign up for an account at [fromhearts.web.app/login](fromhearts.web.app/login).
 Let me know your thoughts!

 ---